-On May 16, 2019, the Company announced that Far Resources Ltd. had formally notified 92 Resources Corp. of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced Jan 23, 2018, and will therefore maintain its 60-per-cent interest earned through satisfying the year 1 conditions of the Option Agreement.
-Therefore, the Company will maintain a 40-per-cent interest in Hidden Lake and a joint venture between the companies will be formed for future exploration of the property.
-In addition, under the terms of the agreement, Far Resources will remain as operator and is responsible for financing the Joint Venture's initial \$1 million in expenditures.
+On May 16, 2019, the Company announced that Far Resources Ltd. had formally notified 92 Resources Corp. of its intention to terminate its remaining earn-in for the Hidden Lake Property, originally announced Jan 23, 2018, and therefore maintains a 60-per-cent interest earned through satisfying the year 1 conditions of the Option Agreement.
+Therefore, the Company maintains a 40-per-cent interest in Hidden Lake and a joint venture between the companies will be formed for future exploration of the property.
+In addition, under the terms of the agreement, Far Resources will remain as Operator and is responsible for financing the Joint Venture's initial \$1 million in expenditures.